-This recent provision introduced clear criteria for the definition of a contaminated site's reclamation objectives, based on a sitespecific risk analysis.
+This recent provision introduced clear criteria for the definition of a contaminated site's reclamation objectives, based on a site-specific risk analysis.
 It therefore updated the definition of "contaminated site" contained in Ministerial Decree 471/99.

 Currently, characterization and reclamation projects that were already started and/or approved follow the procedure established by Ministerial Decree 471/99.

-However, the proposer can request to re-examine the documents presented.
+However, in view of the new decree, the promoter can request to re-examine the documents presented.
 Projects presented after the issuance of Legislative Decree 152/06 follow the procedure established by the latter.
 As regards Sites of National Interest (SNIs), ten years have passed since the issuance of the first regulation.

-As at today, the percentage of recovered and/or reclaimed areas is still low and the progress of reclamation activities is rather unhomogeneous over the whole country.
+As at today, the percentage of recovered and/or reclaimed areas is still low and the progress of reclamation activities appears rather scattered over the whole country.